rayct/zet/docs/1015/README.md

 # Social and Economic Theory
 ## The Third Industrial Revolution: A Radical New Sharing Economy

-The Social and Economic theorist: **'Jeremy Rifkin'**

-8,059,950 views  13 Feb 2018

 📺 <https://tinyurl.com/336f838x>

 To learn more visit: <a href="https://www.vice.com/en/topic/impact">Impact</a>

-# Intro
+8,061,161 views - Feb 13, 2018

+The Social and Economic theorist: **'Jeremy Rifkin'**

+***Jeremy Rifkin is an economic and social theorist and the author of over 20 books including "The Zero Marginal Cast Society," "The Third Industrial Revolution," and "The Empathic Civilization."
+He is an advisor to the European Union and The People's Republic of China, and a principal architect of their Third Industrial Revolution plans.***

+The global economy is in crisis.
+Economists warn that we face another 20 years of declining productivity, slow growth, steep unemployment and increasing inequality.
+The economic downturn is fueling growing discontent toward governing institutions and spawning extreme political movements around the world.
+And now, after 200 years of industrial activity, scientists report that climate change is ravaging the planet, taking us into the sixth mass extinction of life on Earth.

+Where do we go from here?

+The exponential exhaustion of natural resources, declining productivity, slow growth, rising unemployment, and steep inequality, forces us to rethink our economic models.
+Where do we go from here?
+In this feature-length documentary, social and economic theorist Jeremy Rifkin lays out a road map to usher in a new economic system.

+A Third Industrial Revolution is unfolding with the convergence of three pivotal technologies: an ultra-fast 5G communication internet, a renewable energy internet, and a driverless mobility internet, all connected to the Internet of Things embedded across society and the environment.

+This 21st century smart digital infrastructure is giving rise to a radical new sharing economy that is transforming the way we manage, power and move economic life.
+But with climate change now ravaging the planet, it needs to happen fast.
+Change of this magnitude requires political will and a profound ideological shift.

 "The value of information does not survive the moment in which it was new.
 It lives only at that moment; it has to surrender to it completely and explain itself to it without losing any time."

 "A story is different.
 It does not expend itself.
 It preserves and concentrates its strength and is capable of releasing it even after a long time."

 — Walter Benjamin

-Vice Documentary Films IMPACT
-PRESENT THE THIRD INDUSTRIAL REVOLUTION
-A RADICAL NEW SHARING ECONOMY
-The global economy is in crisis.
-Economists warn that we face another 20 years of declining productivity, slow growth, steep unemployment and increasing inequality.
-The economic downturn is fueling growing discontent toward governing institutions and spawning extreme political movements around the world.
-And now, after 200 years of industrial activity, scientists report that climate change is ravaging the planet, taking us into the sixth mass extinction of life on Earth.
-Where do we go from here?
-Jeremy Rifkin is an economic and social theorist and the author of over 20 books including "The Zero Marginal Cast Society," "The Third Industrial Revolution," and "The Empathic Civilization."
-He is an advisor to the European Union and The People's Republic of China, and a principal architect of their Third Industrial Revolution plans.
+## Intro
 Let me start on a very somber note.
 I hope it will end up being a liberating reflection.
 You'll have to judge.
 GDP is slowing all over the world everywhere.
 And the reason is productivity has been declining for twenty years all over the world.